Trees and People: Resilience in a Changing Climate – John G. Bene Fellowship 2019

 - your research proposal must be approved by your thesis supervisor and you must provide proof;

-- your proposed field of research must take place in one or more developing country and be conducted for a master’s thesis or doctoral dissertation;
+- your proposed field of research must take place in one or more developing countries and be conducted for a master’s thesis or doctoral dissertation;

 - you must provide evidence of affiliation with an institution or organization in the developing region(s) in which the research will take place;

-- for doctoral students: you must have completed coursework and passed comprehensive exams before taking up the award; and
+- doctoral students must have completed coursework and passed comprehensive exams before taking up the award; and

 - you may not be in receipt of two or more active IDRC awards at the same time.
 No time overlaps will be permitted.

 If you are selected for an award, you have up to 12 months to start your field research from the date of the final selection.

 You must plan to spend a minimum of 10 consecutive weeks in the field when your research involves one or more countries in one region.
 The regions are: Middle East, North Africa, West Africa, East Africa, Southern Africa, Southeast Asia, South Asia, Far Eastern Asia, Caribbean, Central America, South America, Oceania.